Ignition coil: Distributorless systems

 Since the 1990s, ignition systems have mostly switched to a design where the distributor is omitted and ignition is instead electronically controlled.
 In these distributor-less systems, multiple smaller ignition coils are used, usually in the form of one coil for each cylinder or a wasted spark system with one coil for each pair of cylinders.

-The ignition coils for these can be combined into a single casing (a coil pack) and located away from the spark plugs; however it is increasingly common for coil-on-plug systems to be used, whereby the individual ignition coils are small units attached directly to the top of each spark plug.
+The ignition coils for these can be combined into a single casing (a coil pack) and located away from the spark plugs.
+This system was first seen in 1985 by Nissan, for their RB20DET NICS and CA18DE NICS engines, and is known as "NDIS" or Nissan Direct Ignition System.
+However, it is increasingly common for coil-on-plug systems to be used, whereby the individual ignition coils are small units attached directly to the top of each spark plug.
 An advantage of coil-on-plug systems is that in the event of a fault, a single ignition coil can be replaced rather than, unnecessarily, those for all of the cylinders.